caprazzo/couchdb-stats/README.txt

 To store localhost couchdb stats each minute on localhost/stats use
 $ python stats_copy.py localhost localhost stats 60 &disown

+I suggest to use range 900 (15 minutes) in production, more than that is almost certainly overkill.
+But you get to choose your poison.

 To stop, kill the process.

 Install couchapp app/ in the same database where the stats are being collected.